 The original internet was reserved for military communication use.
 After the acceptance of the home computer setup, the internet was the logical next step in this digital revolution.
 Americans and people of other countries fell in love with the internet almost overnight.

-From my research, the digital revolution will continue at its rapid pace until it is fully immersed into all human activities including bodily functions.
+From my research, the digital revolution will continue at its rapid pace until it is fully immersed in all human activities including bodily functions.
 After this brief history of the digital revolution, let us examine the positive things it enabled in our society at large.

-13 Advantages of Digital Revolution
+13 Advantages of the Digital Revolution

 1 – Instant Communication